frankpablo/smith-site/docs/teaching/csc250/csc250home.md

          - answer polls/surveys
   - Midterm Exam:     **15%**
   - Final Exam:     **15%**
-  - Presentations:  **10%**

 **Note**: Any changes in grading will be explained in class and will only be made to benefit the students and fit any refinements done during the semester.
+Example: If a student exempts the final exam, the exam's 15% will be placed on the HW grade category (which will become 55%) and the result may no go below the grade used to decide the final exam exemption (80% or above).

 ### Note on Letter grading: